 What Types of Brake Systems Does My Car Have?

 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
-It is important to bring your car into Schneider Automotive and Collision for a routine inspection of each brake system to prevent any major problems.
+It is important to bring your car into Schneider Automotive & Collision Center for a routine inspection of each brake system to prevent any major problems.
 These brake systems are:

 Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

 Drum Brakes - Some cars have disc brakes on all four wheels while others have disc brakes on their front wheels and drum brakes on their back wheels.
 Instead of the disc and brake block, drum brakes have shoes inside the hollow wheel hub that press outward.
 As the shoes push into the wheel, friction slows you down.

 Handbrake - Your vehicle's handbrake, or parking brake, applies force to the disc and drum brakes in a slower, less forceful way via a lever, pedal, or button that's located between your car's two front seats.
 When you pull on the brake, a system of levers tugs on a pair of sturdy cables that apply the brakes to the back wheels.
 The handbrake system is completely mechanical or electrical and does not use brake fluid like the disc and drum brakes, so it can be used as an emergency brake (with great care) when the other brake systems fail.

 What Are Brake Rotors and How Do They Work?